Constellation-Labs/documentation-hub/validate/automated/nodectl-commands.md

 | :---: | :---: | :---: | >v2.7.x |
 | check_seedlist_participation | -cslp  |

-*This command is a temporary feature of nodectl designed for pre-PRO analysis and setup only.
-It will be deprecated as soon as no longer necessary.*

 | [option](#what-is-an-option-and-parameter) | parameters | Description | Is [Option](#what-is-an-option-and-parameter) Required or Optional |
 | :---: | :---: | :--- | :----: |
 | -p | `<profile_name>` | related to the [profile](/validate/quick-start/prerequisites#-profile-table) to verify access permissions. | **required** |